lanestay/lane/README.md

 ## Contributing

 lane is a personal project.
-Pull requests from trusted collaborators are welcome — unsolicited PRs will generally be closed.
+Pull requests from trusted collaborators are welcome — unsolicited PRs will generally be closed at this early stage in development while the project takes shape.

 If you find a bug or security issue, please open an issue.
 You're welcome to fork and customize lane for your own use — the AGPL-3.0 license requires that any modifications distributed or made available over a network be released under the same license.